MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 The host file is constructed as follows:
 1. First, we import the `qsharp` module, which registers the module loader for Q# interoperability.
-    This allows Q# namespaces (e.g. the `NamespaceQFT` we defined in our Q# file) to appear as Python modules, from which we can import Q# operations.
+    This allows Q# namespaces (for example, the `NamespaceQFT` we defined in our Q# file) to appear as Python modules, from which we can import Q# operations.
 2. Then, import the Q# operations which we will directly invoke---in this case, `Perform3qubitQFT`.
-    We need only import the entry point into a Q# program (i.e. _not_ operations like `H` and `R1`, which are called by other Q# operations but never by the classical host).
+    We need only import the entry point into a Q# program (for example, _not_ operations like `H` and `R1`, which are called by other Q# operations but never by the classical host).
 3. In simulating Q# operations or functions, use the form `<Q#callable>.simulate(<args>)` to run them on the `QuantumSimulator()` target machine.

 > [!NOTE]